katsutori/capstone/README.md

 ![](./images/star1.jpg)

 ## Responsive Design
-Broke & Hangry was designed for students, so they're either on their phones, tablets, or occasionally, their laptops when not paying attention in class.
-This application's navigation and containers switch from desktop view to mobile view at 820px and then again at
+Broke & Hangry was designed for students, so they're either on their phones, tablets, or occasionally, their laptops when not paying attention in classes.
+This application's navigation and containers switch from desktop view to mobile view at 820px to improve user experience on all devices.
+## Mobile Phone View
 ![](./images/mobile1.jpg)
 ![](./images/mobile2.jpg)
+## Tablet View
 ![](./images/tablet.jpg)

 # Challenges Highlight